A supply of timber on your farm can be invaluable, both as a source of firewood and as a future source of income if you grow trees for fine timbers.

 Maxine also recommends the Cupressus (cypress) species.
 Most of us know about Cupressus macrocarpa (our well-known macrocarpa hedge), which yields a very pleasing timber and can be grown right on the coast.
 But you can also try Cupressus lusitanica, especially in the warmer areas and away from the coast.
 There is little difference in the nature of the timber, but while macrocarpa tends to have a somewhat fluted cross-section, C. lusitanica has a more evenly round trunk, which can lead to less wastage during milling.

-Californian coastal redwoods (Sequoia sempervirens) are also gaining in popularity as timber trees in certain areas of New Zealand, and may have export potential, but they are slower to mature and need up to 60 years to develop to millable size.
+Californian coastal redwoods (Sequoia sempervirens) are also gaining in popularity as timber trees in certain areas of New Zealand and may have export potential, but they are slower to mature and need up to 60 years to develop to a millable size.

 For a useful series of case studies involving a wide variety of plantings in New Zealand, see the Farm Forestry Association's website at this location.
 If your interests include producing an edible crop as well as wood, the Tree Crops Association's resources site is full of helpful information, particularly in the 'crops' subsection.